jakeormond/robot_maze_analysis_code/README.md

 the attributes need to be stripped out into their own lists, stored within a dictionary, and then added back to the dataframes at loading time.

+# calculate_pos_and_dir.py

+Calculates the animal's current platform, as well as the goal directions from its current position, and its head direction relative to each of the goals.

 # load_sorted_spikes.py

 Loads the clusters classified as good in Phy (need to verify the cluster